-You can find brief synopsis of just some of the grants and fellowships accepted by RAL PPD below.
-Further details can be found at the main websites or contact PPD.
+You can find a brief synopsis of just some of the grants and fellowships accepted by RAL PPD below.
+Additional information on all fellowships supported by STFC is available here.

 STFC post-graduate studentships